vijaypsk/ravello-training/README.md

 ### How to install?

 #### General
-1. Set the RAVELLO_TRAINING_HOME environment variable to the root directory of the project, i.e. :
+1. Set the RAVELLO_TRAINING_HOME environment variable to the root directory of the project, for example :

 ```
-export $RAVELLO_TRAINING_HOME=/home/myUser/ravello-training
+export RAVELLO_TRAINING_HOME=/home/myUser/ravello-training
 ```

 #### Static server (for client files)